 Jim is the only male in a family of six.
 Yes, he has five sisters and somehow he survived.
 Growing up in a predominantly female household makes him a pretty special guy.
 He might argue that point but I’m sticking to it.
 He’s a great conversationalist, an amazing photographer, a comedian, and one of the best cooks I know.
 My husband still talks about spaghetti sauce Jim made for us years ago.
 What the heck was in that sauce Jim?
 I’ll force it out of him one of these days.

 In addition to a package of country style ribs you’ll need some McCormick’s Montreal Steak Seasoning, garlic salt, Kinder’s Mild and Hot BBQ Sauce (or brand of your choice), and some sweet chili sauce.
 I found the Kinder’s easily right at my own neighborhood grocery store and I’m hooked!
 It’s incredible stuff.
 If you use another brand, try to find something with a little heat.
 The slightly sweet/heat combination is what really makes these ribs so special.

-Country style ribs are a meaty, flavorful, inexpensive cut which makes them a good choice when serving a group.
 Jim seasoned the ribs with the steak seasoning and garlic salt and then marinated them in the sweet chili sauce.
 After marinating for a couple of hours, they were ready for the grill.

 Jim cooked the ribs over indirect heat for about 45 minutes then moved them over direct heat and began basting them with a mixture of hot and mild Kinder’s BBQ Sauce while they finished cooking.